 - Company based: China

-- Dual extruder 3D printer price: $649 — Available on Amazon here / 3DJake UK & Europe / Amazon Australia here
+- Dual extruder 3D printer price: $499 — Available on Amazon here / 3DJake UK & Europe

 - Build volume: 230 x 150 x 150 mm

-QIDI (pronounced Chidi) Tech have built a range of low cost workhorse FDM 3D printers that could each have been on this list — but we had to pick one.
-The X-pro has a closed print chamber in a price range where a closed build chamber isn’t a given, and is super simple to use with the large touchscreen — it feels purpose built for 3D printing in schools.
+Qidi Tech have built a range of low cost workhorse FDM 3D printers that could each have been on this list — but we had to pick one.
+The X-Pro has a closed print chamber in a price range where a closed build chamber isn’t a guarantee, and is super simple to use with its large touchscreen — also making it perfect for 3D printing in schools.

 We’re also impressed by the curved metal print plate, purpose-built to make removing finished prints as simple as possible.
-This has the added benefit of making sure prints aren’t damaged when they’re removed, which can happen if you really have to scrape a part off the build plate.
-Overall, we’re very impressed by the QIDI Tech X-Pro and expect to see much more of the Chinese company going forwards.
+This also ensures prints aren’t damaged when they are removed, which can happen if you really have to scrape a part off the build plate.
+Overall, we’re very impressed by the QIDI Tech X-Pro.

 Part 2: Dual Extruder 3D Printers $1,000 to $5,000